etruel/wpematico/readme.txt

 == Changelog ==

 > See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

+= 2.8.13 – Nov 11, 2025 =
+* **Fixes to prevent the inyection XSS in the campaign edit screen

 = 2.8.12 – Oct 23, 2025 =
 * **Fixes Authenticated (Subscriber+) Server-Side Request Forgery** (reported by Wordfence).